-So to sum up this song, we Jews have had it all wrong,
+So to sum up this song, we Jews had it all wrong,

 there are TWO persons in heaven, not one;

-the Lord on the throne is the Lord we’ve always known,
+the Lord on the throne is the Lord that we’ve always,

 and the lord to his right is His son!

 Even a crappy Psalm like this one would’ve helped to clarify this new revelation of the Godhead.
-But David doesn’t elaborate, which suggests to me he didn’t feel there was any need to, because he didn’t feel he was saying anything revolutionary.
+But David doesn’t elaborate, which suggests to me he didn’t feel there was any need to, because he didn’t feel he was revealing something revolutionary.

 Whose enemies?
 David’s or the Messiah’s?

-Rather than elaborating on this new second person of the Godhead, David spends the remainder of Psalm 110 discussing how God would help this person to his right defeat their enemies.
+Rather than elaborating on this amazing new revelation, David spends the remainder of Psalm 110 discussing how God would help this person to his right defeat their enemies.

-If you’ve read the Book of Psalms, you know that one of the most prevalent themes is how God helps David deal with his enemies, so it stands to reason that Psalm 110 is an extension of that same theme.
-It seems less likely that Psalms 110 represents a sudden departure from this theme into a nearly identical, but spiritual, version of the same theme, about a heretofore unknown second lord in the Godhead who also, incredibly, needs help defeating his enemies.
+And if you’ve read the Book of Psalms, you know that one of the most prevalent themes is how God helps David deal with his enemies, so it stands to reason that Psalm 110 is an extension of that same theme.
+It seems unlikely that Psalms 110 represents a sudden departure from this theme into a nearly identical, but spiritual, version of the same theme, about a heretofore unknown second lord in one Godhead who also, coincidentally, needs help defeating his enemies.